PYPO COVID-19 Heath and Safety Plan

 - Woodwind/Brass Policy

 PYPO is committed to providing the safest environment for our students and staff.
 In response to this, we have developed the following plan in accordance with the CDC and Pennsylvania State recommendations.
-Please select from the tabs below to see the precautions and procedures for this season.
+Please select from the tabs below to see the precautions and procedures we are currently following.

 - Student seats will be socially distanced as recommended by the CDC and State.